peteroupc/colorvalidator/README.md

 Written by Peter O. in 2012. http://upokecenter.dreamhosters.com/

 Functions for server-side validation of CSS colors, in several popular server languages.
 Currently available for PHP and Ruby.
+In the public domain.

 ## Donate to me